Allen Media Group: Entertainment Studios Motion Pictures

 In 2016, Entertainment Studios began to make major expansions into film distribution; at the Sundance Film Festival, the company made a surprise $20 million bid for The Birth of a Nation, losing to Fox Searchlight.
 In July 2016, Entertainment Studios signed a multi-year home video and on-demand distribution deal with Anchor Bay Entertainment, covering future theatrical releases by the company.
 The studio acquired its first film later that month, with the North American rights to 47 Meters Down from Dimension Films.
 At the 2017 Toronto Film Festival, Entertainment Studios also bought Chappaquiddick, Replicas, and Hostiles.
 Entertainment Studios aimed to distribute at least 18 films in 2018.
 In January of that year, on his film distribution model, Allen said:

 We're chasing the studio crumbs.
 They don't want movies that do $40 million to $60 million.
 We totally will be good with those numbers, and that is what we're pursuing.
 Our thing is we are really big on slow roll-outs and small releases.
 Our philosophy—we believe in wide releases.
 We like to have movies that are 1,500–4,000 screens and we are chasing what the studios don't want.
 They're chasing much bigger.
 And we're going to take their crumbs and make a gourmet meal.
 And then eventually we'll move on to chasing more than their crumbs.
 But today we're chasing the crumbs.

 Diamond Sports Group

-A subsidiary of the Sinclair Broadcast Group operated in partnership with Entertainment Studios, Diamond Sports Group is the mass media company that operates Bally Sports, a group of regional sports networks formerly known as the Fox Sports Networks.
+Sinclair Broadcast Group and Allen Media Group previously operated Diamond Sports Group.
+The current entity, now known as Main Street Sports Group under new ownership, is the mass media company that operates FanDuel Sports Network--previously Bally Sports, a group of regional sports networks formerly known as the Fox Sports Networks.
 The company was founded in 2019 to acquire the networks from The Walt Disney Company, which was required to sell the chain as part of its acquisition of 21st Century Fox.